Project Medical Education

 - Project Medical Education participant survey

-- PME takes place at DHMC and at the Courtyard Marriott in Lebanon, NH.
-The program runs from mid-afternoon on Day 1 to 4:00 p.m. on Day 2.
+- PME takes place at DHMC and at the Hilton Garden Inn in Lebanon, NH.
+The program runs from noon on Day 1 to 3:00 pm on Day 2.
 See the agenda above.

-- DHMC will make hotel reservations at the Courtyard Marriott.
+- We will make hotel reservations at the Hilton Garden Inn.
 We will cover the cost of hotel accommodations and provide meals.
-If a participant may not accept coverage of accommodations or meals by DHMC, we can arrange for charges to be billed directly to the participant.
+If a participant may not accept coverage of accommodations or meals, we can arrange for charges to be billed directly to the participant..

 - A letter detailing the educational program, along with a disclosure of all costs, will be provided upon request.